 Dignity in Practice Learning Events

-The Learning Event Series aims to:
+The Learning Event Series aimed to:

 - bring together people throughout Scotland who design, deliver and take part in responses to food insecurity (community, local, national stakeholders);